 Some say this fascinating species owes its common name to the Philippine Tasaday Indians’ practice of wiping their hands with juice from the blossoms before setting out to collect frogs.
 Others say it’s the unusual spotted flowers that account for the name.
 Whichever story is true, the blooms have such detail and quiet beauty that they should be admired close-up.
 They open on gently arching stems for long periods in late summer and early fall, when most other flowers are already spent.
 With a moist, humus-rich soil, all the Toad Lilies will form elegant clumps.

-Cresting showy 5-branched terminal panicles, the gleaming 1.5 in. wide jewel-box-like flowers are comprised of a subtly gold-dusted center and 3 ivory-colored petals with reddish purple speckles plus 3 darker petals colored in deep violet and mauve.
-A 2005 Darrell Probst cross between Tricyrtis formosana and Tricyrtis lasiocarpa, "Taipei Silks" elaborate late season floral display is presented above stiff straight stems and lustrous greenery. (pp#18,727)
+Cresting showy 5-branched terminal panicles, the gleaming 1 ½ in. wide ornate flowers are comprised of a subtly gold-dusted center and 3 ivory-colored petals with reddish purple freckles plus 3 darker petals colored in deep violet and mauve.
+A 2005 Darrell Probst cross between Tricyrtis formosana and Tricyrtis lasiocarpa, ‘Taipei Silk’s elaborate late season floral pageantry is presented above stiff straight stems and lustrous greenery. (pp#18,727)

 Size: 2-1/2' high x 18" wide.

 Please fill out our Registration Form to receive news of updates to the web site, availability of new plants, give us your feedback, and to be on the mailing list to receive future printed catalogs.